neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

         #from above
     }

+The Hppt Model and View are unaware of one another.
+The Presenter is the connecting link that has a direct access and interacts with both.
 The Presenter describes the main workflows that require communication and coordination between the Model and View through the Presenter.
-Additionally, it includes 2 functions that retrieves the options  from the settings files for the View.
+Additionally, the widgets' data initialization come from the model initialization and passed to the View.
 Any value processing and/or filtering to match the requirements and logic of the View and Model side should happen on the Presenter.